4.5. Editing Notes

 Notes Manager

 Once the note is in editing state, the note's "Configuration Window" is opened on its side, and you can customize everything about your note.
-Each one of the properties that you can change using the configuration window will be explained later in topic 4.7.2,
+Each one of the properties that you can change using the configuration window will be explained later at the

 | |